In this article I share the sports science research I could scrape up in order to answer a common question:

 ** body fluids deficit – A medical term for a condition that leads to dehydration, which has a whole set of problems you don’t want so just drink more water.
 (3)

 A few of creatine’s main benefits

-- Increases muscle strength (7)
+- Increase muscle strength.
+(7)

 How creatine works

-My rough version of our body’s chemical process that makes all that happen:
+Here’s my rough version of our body’s chemical process that makes all that happen: